Eric A. Meyer

 css-discuss), I've built up a reputation for knowing a thing or two about CSS.

-- This area offers every piece of writing I've ever done and felt comfortable with releasing into the public eye.
-This includes my many professional articles on the topic of CSS (mostly the series "A Sense of Style"), a smattering of commentary pieces, and bits of what I like to think is humorous writing.
+- This area offers many pieces of my writing, at least those I felt comfortable releasing into the public eye.
+This includes many professional articles on the topic of CSS (mostly the series "A Sense of Style"), a smattering of commentary pieces, and bits of what I like to think is humorous writing.
 Your opinion may differ.

 - Your Father's Oldsmobile

-- Every Wednesday morning, I do a two-hour radio show on WRUW-FM 91.1.
-The show covers music recorded between 1920-1950, roughly speaking, so you can enjoy big band, swing, blues, jazz, and other gems from that period.
-Thanks to our streaming audio, you can hear the show anywhere in the world—assuming you're awake between 1300 and 1400 GMT (subtract one hour during American daylight savings time).
+- Every Wednesday morning from 1996 through 2005, I did a two-hour radio show on WRUW-FM 91.1.
+The show covered music recorded between 1920-1950, roughly speaking, so you could enjoy big band, swing, blues, jazz, and other gems from that period.
+The page now contains a number of lo-fi archives of shows.